Hannah Arendt on the Human Condition: Productivity Will Replace Meaning

 Work for Arendt involves not the repetitive tasks of labor, but goal-directed strategy, calculation, and planning for the future.
 Time becomes linear, rather than circular.

 We don’t just sustain ourselves in the world, we reshape the world: we build infrastructure, we create art, we produce something new and abiding and useful for our fellow humans that changes their experience in some permanent way.
-Work is thus teleological and world-building — it has a purpose beyond consumption.
+Work is purposeful and world-building: it has an objective beyond consumption.

 Action announces who we are

 Action is the highest tier in Arendt’s vita activa, and the most difficult to concisely capture.
-Essentially, action is how we disclose to the world who, rather than what, we are.
-Inherently political, action consists in the stories and narratives we communicate to our fellow citizens, without goal-directedness or calculation.
+Essentially, action is how we disclose to others who, rather than what, we are.

-We don’t just subsist in the world, and we don’t merely shape it through artifacts: through action we announce who we are.
-By inserting something “original and unanticipated” into the public sphere, we meaningfully distinguish ourselves from others.
-It is through the result of action that the world is not just shaped, but changed: action brings meaning to human life.
+Whether it leads to a new political institution, the advancement of a fresh idea, or simply a local initiative among neighbours, action introduces novelty into the web of human relationships.
+We don’t just subsist in the world, and we don’t merely shape it with artifacts: through action we announce who we are.
+It is via action that the world is not just constructed, but changed: action brings meaning to the human world.

 Work is degrading into labor, and action is degrading into work